paperless-ngx/paperless-ngx/docs/index.md

 ## Features

 -   **Organize and index** your scanned documents with tags, correspondents, types, and more.
--   Performs **OCR** on your documents, adding selectable text to image-only documents.
+-   Performs **OCR** on your documents, adding searchable and selectable text, even to documents scanned with only images.
+-   Utilizes the open-source Tesseract engine to recognize more than 100 languages.
+-   Documents are saved as PDF/A format which is designed for long term storage, alongside the unaltered originals.
 -   Uses machine-learning to automatically add tags, correspondents and document types to your documents.
 -   Supports PDF documents, images, plain text files, Office documents (Word, Excel, Powerpoint, and LibreOffice equivalents)[^1] and more.
 -   Paperless stores your documents plain on disk.
 Filenames and folders are managed by paperless and their format can be configured freely with different configurations assigned to different documents.